icpc/ccs-specs/Contest_API.md

-To allow the proxy to return a submission `id` during connectivity loss, each site could be assigned a unique prefix such that the proxy server itself can generate unique `id`s and then submit to the central CCS with the `id` attribute included.
+To allow the proxy to return a submission `id` during connectivity loss, each site could be assigned a unique prefix such that the proxy server itself can generate unique `id`s and then submit a PUT to the central CCS with the `id` attribute included.
 The central CCS should then accept and use that `id` attribute.